 I sent cryptocurrency to the wrong address, how do I get it back?

-We understand that it is possible to send cryptocurrency to a wrong address due to human error or oversight.
-However, cryptocurrency sent to a wrong address is usually irreversible by design of the blockchain network.
+We understand that it is possible to send cryptocurrency to the wrong address due to human error or oversight.
+However, cryptocurrency sent to the wrong address is usually irreversible by the design of the blockchain network.

 Here are a few ways to ensure you don't make a mistake when sending cryptocurrency:

 Crosscheck the recipient's blockchain address